Way of the Spirit

 - Blessed community—We are given to each other for discernment, encouragement, and growth in Spirit.
 We practice respectful community guidelines that help create sacred space for tender soul work.

-- Listening in Tongues—We speak in the language of our heart about our own experiences of God, listen for the Life of the Holy in others’ varied language.
+- Listening in Tongues—We speak in the language of our heart about our own experiences of God, and listen for the Life of the Holy in others’ varied language.
+See the program handbook for more on “Listening in Tongues.”

 - Quaker spirituality—We honor continuing revelation of the Holy through history, science, fresh and inclusive interpretations of the Bible, and interfaith appreciation; we share diverse welcoming theologies; As a historic peace church, we recognize the centrality of peace and social justice concerns for a life of faithfulness.

-- Transformation— We seek to be changed by the workings of the Holy within and between us toward who we are meant to be.
+- Transformation— We seek to be changed by the workings of the Holy within, and between us, toward who we are meant to be.
 We hold the tensions of seeming ambiguities and stretch in Grace.

 About Staff